alpacahq/alpaca-trade-api-csharp/README.md

 1. Create a new console application in a new, empty folder by running `dotnet new console`.
 2. Add a reference for Alpaca .NET SDK with `dotnet add package Alpaca.Markets`.
-3. Replace the content of the auto-generated `Programm.cs` file with this code snippet:
+3. Replace the content of the auto-generated `Program.cs` file with this code snippet:
 ```cs
 using System;
 using Alpaca.Markets;